 Some “experts” suggest leaving the Page File on the SSD to maximize system performance while others suggest placing it on an installed hard drive (if one is present of course) in order to maximize the life of the SSD.
 And in my opinion, both schools of thought are valid.

-And with the prices of SSDs quickly approaching commodity level, in my opinion it makes sense to take advantage of a solid state drive’s vastly superior speed in every way possible.
+Now that the prices of low and moderate capacity SSDs have reached commodity levels, in my opinion it makes sense to take advantage of a solid state drive’s vastly superior speed in every way possible.
 If the drive fails prematurely (which is doubtful) you can always replace it just like we’ve always replaced failing hard drives.

 In your specific case, adding RAM could help extend the life of your SSD should you decide to leave the Page File on it.
 The base model Gateway SX2851-41 came loaded with 4GB of RAM, but you could double that to the max of 8GB for just a few well-spent bucks.

 In addition to giving your system a moderate speed boost, the extra RAM would also reduce the number of writes to the Page File.
 In fact, I just read a recent study that found that increasing system RAM from 4GB to 8GB reduces Page File writes by as much as 30%!

 My recommendation: Leave the Page File on the SSD and max out your RAM.